basics/jsto.../README.md

 [![Dependencies Status](https://david-dm.org/basics/jsto.../status.svg)](https://david-dm.org/basics/jsto...)
 [![DevDependencies Status](https://david-dm.org/basics/jsto.../dev-status.svg)](https://david-dm.org/basics/jsto...?type=dev)

-# jsto...
+# jsto ...

 this libary is going to provide you a simple way of writing typed js code. this code can run and tested directly with js. but with types it can be transpiled to other languages, too.

 a type checker is in process, too. there will be a simple checking without type inference, this can be archived with typescript, but not at runtime.

 | environment              | jsto... checker | typescript |